-Non-refillable containers (1 and 2.5 gallon): Do not reuse or refill this container.
+Non-refillable containers (1, 2.5, 30 & 55 gallons): Do not reuse or refill this container.
+Offer for recycling, if available.
 Triple rinse or pressure rinse container (or equivalent) promptly after emptying.

-Triple rinse as follows: Empty the remaining contents into application equipment or a mix tank and drain for 10 seconds after the flow begins to drip.
+(non-refillable <5 gallons): Triple rinse as follows: Empty the remaining contents into application equipment or a mix tank and drain for 10 seconds after the flow begins to drip.
 Fill the container 1/4 full with water and recap.
 Shake for 10 seconds.
 Pour rinsate into application equipment or a mix tank or store rinsate for later use or disposal.
 Drain for 10 seconds after the flow begins to drip.
 Repeat this procedure two more times.